Care of Casts and Splints

 After you have adjusted to your splint or cast for a few days, it is important to keep it in good condition.
 This will help your recovery.

 - Walking casts.
-Do not walk on a "walking cast" until it is completely dry and hard.
-It takes about one hour for fiberglass, and two to three days for plaster to become hard enough to walk on.
+Do not walk on a walking cast until it is completely dry and hard.
+It takes about 1 hour for fiberglass, and 2 to 3 days for plaster to become hard enough to walk on.
+You will be given a cast shoe to wear over your walking cast.
+The cast shoe will help protect the bottom of the cast.

 - Avoid dirt.
 Keep dirt, sand, and powder away from the inside of your splint or cast.